Health Insurance In Kenya

 The optical and dental health insurance coverage might also be included in your comprehensive cover or taken as a stand-alone.
 Dental insurance should cover the costs of extractions, root canals, gum surgeries, filling, scaling, polishing, and more depending on your insurer.
 On the other hand, optical health insurance covers eye treatment, frames, prescribed lenses, and more.

 Please note that we have tried as much as possible to cover most benefits included in various health insurance policies.
 However, we may not have managed to cover all the components of a health insurance policy.
 Besides, health insurance policies keep changing.
-If you need help understanding a health insurance policy, please contact us today to talk to one of our experienced health insurance advisors’.
+If you need help understanding a health insurance policy, Contact us today to talk to one of our experienced health insurance advisors’.